Rahel Solomon: Career

 After school, Solomon worked as a multimedia journalist for WSAZ-TV in Charleston, West Virginia; and then in January 2014, she accepted a position as a reporter and fill-in anchor at CBS-affiliate KCNC-TV in Denver, Colorado.
 In 2015, she was named 2015 Broadcast Journalist of the Year by the Colorado Association of Black Journalists.
 From 2017 to 2019, Solomon was the morning anchor for KYW-TV in Philadelphia.
 She would leave the station to become a reporter for CNBC.

-In April 2022, Solomon joined CNN.
+In April 2022, Solomon joined CNN as a correspondent, and in 2025 became the host of the early-morning newscast Early Start.
+On March 23, 2026, Solomon announced that she would depart CNN.

 Personal life

 On July 13, 2024, Solomon married Philadelphia-based lawyer Marcel S. Pratt at the Philadelphia Museum of Art.

 She regards herself as an "on-again, off again" long-distance runner, stating that "I've done a half marathon, a full marathon and multiple 10-milers", and that, "When I'm in the swing of it, I love long distance runs".